vrishtrix/Leon/README.md

-# Athena
+# Leon
-Athena is an open source ArangoDB Client and ORM for the Crystal Language
+Leon is an open source ArangoDB Client driver and ORM for the Crystal Language.

 ## Requirements